Power ranking the 8 greatest workplace movies & TV shows of all timeby Jamie Concannon

 In that time, you end up seeing a whole lot of stuff.
 From the casual canteen lunch chat that features a co-worker telling you about a hilarious first date disaster, to office romances (forbidden or otherwise!), to team-bonding nights out where everyone, including management, let their hair down and get loose, it's hard to accurately capture the nuttiness of it all.
 But that's what makes it great a lot of the time.

-Some people have been able to capture it though, as you'll see from the classic workplace movies and TV shows we've listed below.
+Some people have been able to capture it though, as you'll see from the classic workplace TV shows and movies we've listed below.
 If you want to talk about people who "get it," look no further than the writers' rooms of these respective movies and shows.

 And to spice things up a little, check out the accompanying swag that we've matched with each production.